imixs/imixs-cloud/doc/MONITORING.md

 	      - targets: ['worker-node2-ip:9100']

-**Note:** Ad in the section node-exporter all targets with the IP addresses from your swarm nodes to be monitored.
-Otherwise you will see the following error:
+**Note:** Ad in the section 'node-exporter' all targets with the IP addresses from your swarm nodes to be monitored.

 ## The node-exporter

-The node -exporter is an imprtant service provided by prometheus.
+The node -exporter is an important service provided by prometheus.
 This service will provide the machine data in a prometheus format.
 There for this service is deployed in 'global' mode which means the service will be started on every node in your docker-swarm network.
 It is important that you take care of the 'node-exporter' job description in the prometheus.yml file.
 You need to add the IP address from every node here!

 ## Grafana

-The Imixs-Cloud Monitoring Service also includes a grafana service which is providing a dashboard for prometheus.
+The Imixs-Cloud Monitoring Service also includes a [Grafana](https://grafana.com/) service which is providing a dashboard for prometheus.
 The grafana service maps a data volume named 'grafana-data' to store your settings made in grafana.

-## Starting
+## Starting The Monitor Service

-To start the Monitoring service run:
+After you have edited the prometheus.yml file you can start the Monitoring service with:

 	$ docker stack deploy -c management/monitoring/docker-compose.yml monitoring

 Prometheus will be available on port 9090.
 Grafana Dashboard will be available on port 3000.
 You can customize the setup using the traefik.io integration and map the prometheus service to a hostname and also secure the service with basic authentication.
-Uncomment the corresponding lables in the docker-compose.yml file.
+Uncomment the corresponding labels in the docker-compose.yml file.